jpasqua/FauxStar/FauxStar_Mesa.md

 When using fullscreen mode the emulator will take over the entire display and will not show the toolbar or status line as usual.
 This provides a more immersive experience of the emulation.
 Of course at times you may wish to see status or need to use the toolbar.
 You can toggle the visibility of these emulator controls by pressing `F12`.
 Unlike windowed mode, when using fullscreen mode both the toolbar and the status line will appear at the top of the display.
 Some of the bottom of the emulated screen may be clipped away.

 When starting in fullscreen mode you'll see a brief flash on the screen as if a window opens and immediately closes.
 That is exactly what is happening.
 This is a "probe" to determine the actual usable screen size.

+Using the `--portal` option is useful if your physical display is smaller than the emulated display.
+In this case you will view the emulated display through a "portal" which is the size of the physical display.
+The  portal will pan around the emulated display as the mouse hits the edges of the portal.

 *Caveat on duchess in fullscreen mode*: If you launch a monochrome world (xde or gv_2.1_mono) in duchess, the width of the screen must be a multiple of 64 pixels.
 I'm not sure exactly why yet - this was determined experimentally.
 There is a reason for it to be limited to a mutiple of 16 pixels wide, but in practice it appears to be 64.
 The screen width will automatically be narrowed if necessary leaving a small border on the left and right of the display.